Jefferson Township, Cook County, Illinois: History

-From the years 1850 to 1889, Jefferson Township existed as a separate municipality from the city of Chicago.
+Jefferson Township existed from 1850 to 1889.
 It comprised the area west of Western Avenue between North Avenue and Devon Avenue.

 This farming area that would later become Jefferson Township was first settled by John Kinzie Clark in 1830.
-After the 1833 Treaty of Chicago between the U.S. government and the Chippewa, Odawa, and Potawatomi tribes, the land northwest of Chicago became available for further settlement.
+After the 1833 Treaty of Chicago between the U.S. government and the Ojibwe, Odawa, and Potawatomi tribes, the land northwest of Chicago became available for further settlement.
 New settlers included John Noble, Peter Ludby and David S. Dunning.
 In 1850, a township was established and named Jefferson Township.
 The 1850 census of the area listed the population as 744.
 Later, the village in the center of the township was also named Jefferson.
 The town of Jefferson later became the community of Jefferson Park.
 Jefferson village was a market town and transportation hub for local farmers.
 It was also a convenient stopping place for travelers to and from Chicago.